Terieyenike/postman-visualizer-talk/slides.md

 # Handlebars

-Template Engines that lets you inject its syntax within the html template using the curly braces `{{}}` that is its expressions
+Template Engines that lets you inject its syntax within the html template using the curly braces `{{}}` that is its expressions.

 ```js {2|5-6|8-9|13-15|17|21}
 <div class='mt-5 grid gap-10 grid-cols-1 md:grid-cols-3'>